WCSCourses/K-mer_Biodiversity_Genomics_2025/course_modules_2025/module_1_genome_profiling.md

 <summary><b> What do you think about ploidy of this species? </b></summary>
 Tetraploid, specifically of `AAAB` type.
 Notably, this constitution does not necesarily indicate one of the haplotypes is more divergent to others because we the B k-mers can be on different haplotype for each individual k-mer pair possibly making the 4 haplotypes equidistant.
 We can refute a hypothesis of two and two haplotypes that are closer to each genomes as subgenomes, as those would generate prominent AABB smudge, hence the genome is quite possibly autotetraploid.
 </details>

-FIt a model to a simple k-mer spectrum
-Expectations over homozygous and heterozygous genomes

-Appreciate what could and could not be fit
-Estimates of genome sizes
-Common pitfalls due to wrong convergence, or limited k-mer counting

-See spectra that do NOT look like things went well Signatures of different problems
-Low coverage
-Contamination (two or multiple sources)
-Sequencing biases
-Poor model convergence / wrong model
-Genome Size estimate
-Explain the magical last position